 Goldcorp Centre for the Arts, 149 West Hastings Street

-Salish Singing & Drumming Spring 2017 Workshops May 18, 2017
+Salish Singing & Drumming Spring 2018 Workshops January 25, 2018

 Join us in learning social songs, drumming and dance with composer, producer and traditional Lil’wat singer, Russell Wallace.
 These monthly workshops are free and open to everyone.
 No RSVP required.
 Suitable for all ages and abilities.